Daimler to produce first in-house electric motor at Berlin plant | Business

 Daimler will produce the first in-house electric motor at its oldest plant in Berlin, the carmaker said on Thursday, providing relief to workers worried that the diesel motor production site was on the brink of deep job cuts.

-The motor, known as an axial-flux motor and designed by the British startup YASA Daimler acquired earlier this year, weighs a fraction of its diesel equivalent and can boost the range of an EV by up to 7%, YASA's founder told Reuters in July.
+The motor, known as an axial-flux motor and designed by the British startup YASA which Daimler acquired earlier this year, weighs a fraction of its diesel equivalent and can boost the range of an EV by up to 7%, YASA's founder Tim Woolmer told Reuters in July.
+Woolmer said at the time that Daimler had briefed YASA to bring costs down in future iterations of its motor so the carmaker could use them across its entire EV range.

+The e-motor is simpler to produce than its diesel equivalent, meaning the plant will eventually require fewer workers - but the exact number of future job losses was not yet clear, head of production Joerg Burzer said on a press call.
+A start date for the production of the motor was not provided.
+The digital training campus, which Daimler partnered with Siemens in March to develop and which will go live in 2022, would also create new jobs, Burzer said.

+The factory's around 2,300 employees are guaranteed their positions until the beginning of 2030 under an existing union agreement.
+"A year ago, we didn't know what would happen at the plant.
+Today we're embarking on what will hopefully be a successful transformation with our heads held high," Michael Rahmel, works council chairman at Berlin-Marienfelde, said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)